yegor256/blog/_posts/2016/jun/2016-06-03-conference-mistakes.md

 that there is a team with real people, who want to see me as a speaker.
 I would be way more dedicated and motivated.

-{% quote Four talks per day is an absolute maximum for a serious listener %}
+{% quote Four talks per day is an absolute maximum for a serious listener. %}

 **Short breaks**.
 Breaks between presentations that are too short give listeners an impression that